Max Bastian

-Max Bastian (28 August 1883 – 11 March 1958) was a German Admiral (Admiral (Germany)) in the Kriegsmarine during World War II who served as President of the Reich Military Court until his retirement in 1944.
+Max Bastian (28 August 1883 – 11 March 1958) was a German Admiral in the Kriegsmarine during World War II who served as president of the Reich Military Court until his retirement in 1944.

+Naval career

+Bastian was born in Berlin in 1883 and entered the Imperial German Navy in 1902.
+He participated in World War I and, at the end of the war, he was a Kapitänleutnant and a second admiralty staff officer with the Baltic Sea reconnaissance force.
+He remained in the post-war Reichsmarine, and was promoted to Konteradmiral in January 1933, Vizeadmiral in January 1935 and Admiral in January 1938.
+He was the commander of line ships from October 1932 to September 1934.
+He then served as Admiral II of the Baltic Sea at Kiel until September 1935, and then was posted as a staff officer and department head at the Oberkommando der Marine (OKM), the naval high command.

-Bastian was a decorated Naval Officer during World War I. In 1939, he was made president of the Reich Military Court.
-While serving in this position, Bastian oversaw the death penalties of multiple conscientious objectors within the Wehrmacht.
+In 1939, Bastian was made president of the Reich Military Court.
+While serving in this position, he oversaw the death penalties of multiple conscientious objectors within the Wehrmacht.
 He was briefly represented by Paul von Hase while ill in 1943.
-The aging Bastian retired in 1944.
+Bastian retired in November 1944.